 Mmmm, it smells so good!
-My English lavender is in bloom now with its beautiful, fragrant purple buds and I am determined to harvest and preserve it at its peak this year.
+My English lavender is in bloom now with its beautiful, fragrant purple buds.
+Here's how to harvest and preserve it at its peak this year.

 In the spirit of keeping it simple and easy, below is a quick guide on picking, pruning, preserving and using your lavender.